Father Roberto Antonio Cadavid Arroyave

 Summary of Abuse Allegations against Father Roberto Antonio Cadavid Arroyave:

-“We have evidence of the dates that some of these victims were hidden inside the parishes, spending several days there at a time away from their families,” Gonzalez said.
+“We have evidence of the dates that some of these victims were hidden inside the parishes, spending several days there at a time away from their families,” attorney Sara Gonzalez said.
 “We have their parents’ testimonies.”
+She represented six alleged victims of Father Cadavid.

-In March 2018, Medellin Bishop Tobon denied knowing Father Cadavid was in the states, and claimed he did not recommend him for the transfer to Brooklyn because he suspended Cadavid in 2012, “immediately” after he learned of abuse allegations against him.
+In March 2018, Bishop Tobon denied knowing he was in the states, and claimed he did not recommend him for the transfer to Brooklyn because he suspended Father Cadavid in 2012, “immediately” after he learned of abuse allegations against him.

 Patrick Wall, a former priest and church sex abuse survivor advocate said, “This is another example of why the institution can’t police itself and the public has a reasonable fear that they won’t follow their own safety policies.
 We’ve supposedly had a zero-tolerance policy since 2002.”